fschuch/wizard-template/README.md

 On the deployment workflow, the version is recovered from the tag and used to build the package.

 The downside is that the new version number must be manually entered for each release, rather than using the command `hatch version` to bump it up.
-However, this is a reasonable trade-off, since it does not impose any restrictions on the project's versioning scheme or branching model.
+However, this is a reasonable trade-off, since it does not impose any restrictions on the project's versioning scheme nor branching model.

 ### Documentation